cometbft/cometbft/spec/abci/abci++_methods.md

       CometBFT config. **Set to constant 1s to preserve the old (v0.34 - v1.0) behavior**.
     * `FinalizeBlockResponse.next_block_delay` is a non-deterministic field.
-      This means that each node MAY provide a different value, which is supposed to depend on how longs things are taking at the local node.
+      This means that each node MAY provide a different value, which is supposed to depend on how long things are taking at the local node.
 It's reasonable to use real --wallclock-- time and mandate for the nodes to have synchronized clocks (NTP, or other; PBTS also requires this) for the variable delay to work properly.